 Predental Studies for Iowa's D.D.S.
 Program

-- composition, rhetoric, speech courses required for bachelor's degree
+- composition, rhetoric, literature, speech courses required for a bachelor's degree

 - one year (8 semester hours), one-fourth in laboratory work